 If you’ve ever laughed at a headline fly-in or fade effect deployed over and over again in an excruciating PowerPoint presentation, remember that before you sit down to build your own.
 The last thing you want is a misguided special effect to take away from the high quality of your content and the strength of your slideshow.

-As marketing guru Seth Godin says, “Slides should reinforce your words, not repeat them.”
-Put another way, the words written on your slide for the whole audience to see should not be repeated verbatim — presumably everyone in your audience can read.
-Instead, use your presentation as jumping-off point for deeper conversation.
+As marketing guru, Seth Godin says, “Slides should reinforce your words, not repeat them.”
+Put another way, the words written on your slide for the whole audience to see should not be repeated verbatim—presumably, everyone in your audience can read.
+Instead, use your presentation as a jumping-off point for deeper conversation.
 Encourage crowd members to ask questions during the slideshow.
 And try to talk like you would at a business lunch: professional, of course, but dynamic enough to keep things interesting.

 - Press P or Page Up or Left Arrow or Up Arrow or Backspace to return to the previous slide

 - Press <number>+Enter to jump to a specific slide number